brainboxdotcc/DPP/docpages/02_build.md

 # Building D++

-The way D++ is built varies from system to system.
-Please follow the guides below depending on if you are building the library on Linux, Windows, or OSX:
+The way you build D++ varies from system to system.
+Please follow the guide below for your OS:

 * \subpage buildlinux "Building on Linux"
 * \subpage buildwindows "Building on Windows"